 Hypatia has sometimes been labeled “the last librarian of Alexandria.”
 Although not correct in any strictly factual sense, such a title is perhaps defensible in a more symbolic one.
-The reality is that Hypatia today is known more for what she represents than for what she actually thought or wrote: she really was the last of her kind, the last link in a chain of Alexandrian tradition stretching back at least to Euclid.
+The reality is that Hypatia today is known more for what she represents than for what she actually thought or wrote: she really was the last of her kind, the last link in a chain of Alexandrian tradition stretching back to Euclid.
 With the exception of a few scattered fragments of dubious authenticity, all of her writings have been lost to us.
 Her modern reputation may ironically benefit from this loss.
-The esoteric metaphysics of Neoplatonism that she championed in her philosophical writings are a long, long way from any of our currently fashionable ways of orienting ourselves to the universe, being an ideal breeding ground for astrology and other pseudo-scientific beliefs.
-Likewise, even her generally admiring modern biographer Michael Deakin admits that she probably would not be considered “one of the world’s great mathematicians” had her work survived.
+The esoteric metaphysics of Neoplatonism that she championed in her philosophical writings are a long, long way from any of our currently fashionable ways of orienting ourselves to the universe.
+Meanwhile even her admiring modern biographer Michael Deakin admits that she probably would not be considered “one of the world’s great mathematicians” had her work survived.
 “However,” he adds, “if one considers that the times were not at all conducive to mathematical research, that the institutions that had supported such work were gone, and that mathematicians themselves were under great suspicion, then this should not really surprise us.”
 Hypatia, in other words, is remarkable mostly for having found a way to do any philosophy and mathematics at all.

 In AD 412, Pope Theophilus died.
 Prior to this point, the election of a new Alexandrian pope had been a collegial, almost democratic affair in which all of the city’s priests had a voice.
 This time, however, a bishop named Cyril, a militant crusader for a still more doctrinaire Christian orthodoxy than that advocated by Theophilus, used a private army of fanatical followers to bully his way into the papacy.
 He believed that the Christian religion should be imposed upon those who refused to accept it, and that no means of doing so ought to be off the table.
 The ongoing existence of Alexandria’s Jewish community, that last remaining non-Christian religious sect in the city, incensed him.
 As pope, he used his storm troopers to goad the Jews into acts of violence, then flipped the script to accuse them of murdering Christians in the name of their faith.
 Matters escalated quickly, and the streets of Alexandria threatened to once again become the battlefields of a war between religions.

-Late one afternoon in March of AD 415, Hypatia rode home from the city center on a rough-hewn chariot, as she did almost every day.
+Late one afternoon in March of AD 415, Hypatia rode home from the city center in a rough-hewn carriage, as she did almost every day.
 On this occasion, though, a crowd of several dozen men burst into the street and surrounded her conveyance just as it was passing the building that had once been the Caesareum and was now one of Alexandria’s two biggest Christian churches.
-They dragged her down and ripped off her clothes, then lifted her naked form above their heads for all to see, mocking the chastity she had always so zealously protected.
+They pulled her down and ripped off her clothes, then lifted her naked form above their heads for all to see, mocking the chastity she had always so zealously protected.
 Carrying her into the church itself, they beat her to death with roofing tiles they found lying around the place.
-In their animal fury, they then ripped her body limb from limb and burned the individual pieces on a great bonfire, the better to ensure that the evil she represented in their eyes was well and truly destroyed forever.
+They then ripped her body limb from limb and burned the individual pieces on a great bonfire, the better to ensure that the evil she represented in their eyes was well and truly destroyed forever.
 Again, the similarities with other, later Christian witch hunts are chilling.

-Under Cyril, the venerable Catechetical School was transformed into a tool of rote religious indoctrination.
-Any texts in Alexandria that had survived the tragedies of AD 365 and 391 were now in danger of a more methodical form of destruction, as Cyril began rounding up and burning books of any number of proscribed types: those that celebrated pagan beliefs; those that explicitly or implicitly contradicted Christian cosmology; those that hewed to any Christology other than his; anything else that made him uncomfortable.
+Under Cyril, the Catechetical School was transformed into a blunt tool of rote religious indoctrination.
+Any texts in Alexandria that had survived the tsunami of AD 365 were now in danger of a more methodical form of destruction, as Cyril began rounding up and burning books of any number of proscribed types: those that celebrated pagan beliefs; those that explicitly or implicitly contradicted Christian cosmology; those that hewed to any Christology other than his.
 We cannot calculate the loss to posterity because we don’t know how many such books had even survived to this point.
 Nevertheless, we can guess that we would be heartbroken all over again if we could know.
 Among the texts that were burned were the works of Hypatia herself, as Cyril, not content with snuffing out her life, scoured her intellectual legacy from history as well.